Columbia Basin Trust purchases historically valuable grain elevators

 The two elevators, approximately six storeys high, were built in 1935 and 1936 and were used to collect, store and ship locally grown wheat, barley, oats and rye.
-They closed in 1971 and 1982 and have seen little use or major upkeep since.
+They closed in 1971 to public use.

 Two heritage consultants, Elana Zysblat and John Atkin, evaluated their historical value in December 2017.